 It’s my understanding that the sauna is to remain on site at Divers Cove for the foreseeable future, and regular sessions are likely to be held every weekend on Fridays, Saturdays and Sundays once lockdown restrictions have eased (hopefully in early December).
 Everyone in attendance was highly enthusiastic about the launch, with many indicating that they would return as soon as possible.
 And with imminent travel to European spas and saunas looking more and more unlikely by the day, this is surely the perfect alternative.

-- To keep tabs on the next round of events, be sure to follow @mobilesaunacompany over on Instagram.
+To keep tabs on the next round of events, be sure to follow @naturespauk over on Instagram.